 Although Encrypt.me offers some good features, it certainly lacks in logs, customer support, and apps.
 If you are seeking alternatives to this VPN, do check out the list below to find better VPNs:

-Do I Recommend Encrypt.me?
+Do I Recommend Encrypt.me in UK?

-No, I don’t recommend this VPN at all.
+No, I don’t recommend this VPN at all in UK.
 Even though it works with Netflix and offers a pretty decent array of features, it is still not as good as its competitors.
 For one, it logs a lot of user data.
 That’s a major red flag in the VPN industry.
 In comparison, there are tons of VPNs covered in our VPN reviews 2022 guide that refrains from keeping intrusive logs.